-Croxford Academy of Performing Arts (CAPA)
+Croxford Academy of Performing Arts (CAPA) Please see the Academy Program Fee Sheet

 Students in the Croxford Academy of Performing Arts will learn through an integrated dramatic and performing arts approach.
 Students will develop their skills and passion in drama, dance, and performance by creating a number of small productions from concept to performance.
 All aspects of the program will be taught through the arts with the year culminating in one large production.